Laura Gottschalk, PhD, Sasha Milbeck, & Meg Seymour, PhD

-- Your medical history and the medicines you are currently using, whether they are prescription or over-the-counter,
+- Your medical history and all the medicines you are currently using, whether they are prescription or over-the-counter,

 - Any allergies or sensitivities you may have to aspirin, and

-- Any vitamins or dietary supplements you are currently taking.
+- Any vitamins or dietary supplements you are currently taking

 Other Ways to Prevent Heart Disease and Cancer

-In 2016, heart disease and cancer were the leading causes of death in adults in the United States.
+In 2019, heart disease and cancer were the leading causes of death in adults in the United States.

 To reduce your risk of colorectal cancer, don’t smoke, don’t drink alcohol in excess, have a healthy diet, stay physically active, and maintain a healthy weight.
 Being older, and having a family history of colon cancer, Crohn’s disease, or ulcerative colitis are the risk factors you can’t control.